Mar 1st 2019 Back to latest news

 Wet Wipes are becoming an environmental worry.
-Every parent knows that baby wipes are the changing bag essential you cannot live without, right?
-We all know one of the main benefits of wipes are that they are so convenient and so much better than dry tissues!
-From cleaning baby’s delicate skin to cleaning up those messy moments, but they are not all the same.
+I bet every changing bag or kids day out backpack has a baby wipe in it.
+Ok, so the main benefits of wipes are convenience.
+Forget dry tissues!
+Designed to clean baby’s delicate skin to cleaning up those messy moments, but they are not all the same.
 Have you ever asked yourself how many you get through in a day or what is in them?

 The wet wipes industry is now worth over £500 million in the UK alone.
 They often contain plastic, meaning they do not disintegrate like toilet paper.
 Used to remove make-up, replace toilet paper and apply fake tan, wet wipes that are flushed away rather than binned can cause serious problems for our sewers.
 Imagine the wipes and congealed cooking fat, together, blocking the drains around your home.

 In a recent Thames litter pick (Feb 2019) 77% of it was wet wipes.
 That was 4,000 used wipes in just 400 meters of the river bank.